 Eventually, I turned onto a lane that spit me back onto a loud, packed motorway and I felt like Alice, returning from Wonderland with a hard slap of reality to remind me I was still in the city.

 Well, I thought, I might as well go to a mall.
 I got back on the subway and picked a random stop (Tiyu Xilu) where I found more adorable (and tiny) Asian shoes and clothes than I could have wished for, as well as brands I recognized from home.

 A girl can find almost anything she wants in Guangzhou, whether it’s food, culture, fashion or entertainment, she just needs to know where to exit the metro.
-However, if a silent place to be alone is what you’re looking for, good luck.
-I’m still marking up my map, but if I ever succeed at finding one, I’ll be sure to let you know.
+However, if a silent place to be alone is what you’re looking for, it’s worth researching where to stay in Guangzhou because certain areas are more quiet than others.
+I’m still marking up my map, but would love to hear about your favorite spots in this sprawling city.

 Is there anything I must see or do next time I’m in Guangzhou?
 Which subway stop is your favorite?